 - To get the look, use a generous helping of mousse and setting pins like Conair's Styling Essential Wave Clips ($2).

-- "If you want a straight finish, foam mousse is great for molding hair and/or creating finger waves before drying," adds Sultan.
+- "If you want a straight finish, foam mousse is great for molding hair and/or creating finger waves before drying," Sultan adds.

-- Apply the mousse, then comb the product-coated hair into the wave shape.
+- Apply the mousse, then comb the product-coated hair into the finger wave shape.

-- Clip into place and wait to dry.
+- Clip into place and wait for it to dry.

 You can speed up the drying process with a blow dryer, or let air dry.

 While Emma Watson's pixie is fairly simple, her perfectly placed wispy bangs give her major style points.